top of page

 ~Broadway World, Richard Sasanow

-"The opera’s single lower-voiced principal role – Desdemona’s father, Elmiro – is limned vigorously by bass-baritone Isaiah Musik-Ayala, offering authoritative recitatives and commanding ensemble work of fine and indispensable sonority."
+"The opera’s single lower-voiced principal role – Desdemona’s father, Elmiro – is limned vigorously by [bass] Isaiah Musik-Ayala, offering authoritative recitatives and commanding ensemble work of fine and indispensable sonority."

 ~MyScena, Charles Geyer